Running our company for the long term

 All Severn Trent employees are encouraged to raise ethics and compliance concerns through their line manager or senior management.
 However, we recognise that employees may feel inhibited in certain circumstances.

 If this should be the case, employees are encouraged to use our confidential and independent whistleblowing helpline or email service, operated by Safecall, an independent company which specialises in handling concerns at work.

 The service is available internationally and Safecall provides a translation service, allowing any employee, wherever they are in the world, to access it.

 All investigations are carried out independently and reported directly through to the Audit and Corporate Responsibility Committees.

 We promise that if you raise a concern under this policy, you will not be at risk of losing your job or suffering any form of retribution as a result, even if you were mistaken.

-Our Group-wide anti-bribery and anti-fraud Policy prohibits bribery and corruption in all our business dealings, regardless of the country or culture we work in.
+Our Group Financial Crime Policy prohibits bribery and corruption in all our business dealings, regardless of the country or culture we work in.

 We carry out risk reviews to identify employees at high risk, and make sure we provide them with support and guidance.
 All employees of Severn Trent Business Services must complete an online training module and examination to make sure they understand and comply with the policy.